webiny/docs.webiny.com/docs/developer-tutorials/new-theme-overview.md

 ### Elements

-Elements is the section that defines certain attributes for the page elements that you can insert into your pages.
+`elements` is the section that defines certain attributes for the page elements that you can insert into your pages.
 Those are the elements that reside in the menu on the left side in the page builder.
 Depending on the element, different attributes are available.

 ```json